nheist/CaLiGraph/README.md

 pipenv install
 ```

-- If you have not downloaded them already, you have to fetch the latest corpora for spaCy and nltk-wordnet (run in terminal):
+- If you have not downloaded them already, you have to fetch the latest corpora for spaCy and nltk (run in terminal):
 ```
 # download the most recent corpus of spaCy
 pipenv run python -m spacy download en_core_web_lg